Colorado Red Cross assisting family displaced from Rifle house fire

 He said the organization averages at least two fire calls a day throughout Colorado from families in need of assistance.

-Fortune added that because of cooler temperatures there has been a slight uptick in house fires in Colorado this winter and he advised folks to be careful with fireplaces, stoves, heaters, etc.
+Fortune added that, because of colder temperatures, there has been a slight uptick in house fires in Colorado this winter.
+He advised folks to be careful with fireplaces, stoves, heaters, etc.

 During the winter months, Pina suggested that anyone using a space heater should keep items that can burn at least three feet away at all times.
 Same goes for fireplaces and woodstoves.